lgw2/lgw2.github.io/_teaching/csci112-summer-2021/lectures/lecture12.md

 #### Problem 1 (recorded during class) [video]

-Read the `classes.csv`.
+Write in a prgraom to read `classes.csv` (in `/public/pgm2/`).
 Create an array of structs containing the course number and the coures name.
 Include a function to print the struct so that you can check your work.